Torsional oscillations of magnetized neutron stars: Impacts of Landau-Rabi quantization of electron motion: STATIC STELLAR BACKGROUNDS

 \subsection{Mixed poloidal-toroidal magnetic fields}

-All the neutron star models constructed in this work are considered to be spherical in shape even under complex magnetic field configurations.
-That is, the deformations due to the tensions of magnetic fields are neglected.
-This treatment should be a good approximation due to the fact that the energy of the magnetic field within our range for consideration is considerably much smaller than the gravitational energy \citep{Sotani2007}

-where $B$ is the magnitude of magnetic field.
-It has also been pointed out \cite{Chatterjee_2021} that the energy-momentum tensor may be modified when the strength of magnetic field is of the order of $10^{18}$ G, and thus spherical symmetry will no longer be valid and the stellar structure would be affected.
-However, such strong magnetic field is beyond our range for consideration.
-In addition, magnetars are in general slowly rotating as most of the angular momentum is extracted via enhanced magnetic braking due to their strong magnetic fields comparing to ordinary neutron stars.
-For this reason, one could also ignore any rotational deformations for simplicity.
-The resulting equilibrium stellar models can be considered as spherically symmetric solutions described by the metric described by Eq.~(\ref{eq:metric}).
-The 4-velocity of the fluid inside an unperturbed static background star is thus given by

-We will describe how we construct self-consistent stellar models taking into account the effects of magnetic field on the EOS in Sec.~\ref{sec:SELF-CONSISTENT STELLAR MODELS}.

 To model the mixed poloidal-toroidal magnetic fields, we employ the linearized relativistic Grad-Shafranov equation \cite{2004ApJ...600..296I}, which is derived from the Maxwell equations solved for static spherically symmetric stars described in Sec.~\ref{sec:STATIC STELLAR BACKGROUNDS}.
-The dipolar ($l=1$) component of the vector potential is related to a radial function $a_1(r)$ which is determined by \cite{Colaiuda_2008}
+The dipolar ($\ell=1$) component of the vector potential is related to a radial function $a_1(r)$ which is determined by \cite{Colaiuda_2008}

 where $f_0$ is an arbitrary constant and the parameter $\xi$ represents the ratio between the toroidal and poloidal components of the magnetic field.
-The components of magnetic field can be expressed by
+The components of the magnetic field can be expressed as

-For convenience, we define $H^\mu\equiv B^\mu/\sqrt{4\pi}$ which will be used in Eqs~(\ref{eq:magnetic induction equation}) and (\ref{eq:energy momentum tensor}).
+For convenience, we define $H^\mu\equiv B^\mu/\sqrt{4\pi}$ which will be used in Eqs.~(\ref{eq:magnetic induction equation}) and (\ref{eq:energy momentum tensor}).

-There exists an analytical solution for Eq.~(\ref{eq:solve b-field}) outside the star where $\xi=0$.
-Its general solution outside the star (in vacuum) is given by \cite{Colaiuda_2008}
+Outside the star (vacuum), Eq.~(\ref{eq:solve b-field}) can be solved analytically.
+The general solution is given by \cite{Colaiuda_2008}

-where $\mu_b$ is the magnetic dipole moment observed by an observer at infinity and the model becomes purely dipole outside the star.
+where $\mu_b$ is the magnetic dipole moment observed by an observer at infinity and the model becomes purely dipole outside the star ($\xi=0$).
 We require the interior solutions $a_1$ and $da_1/dr$ to match with Eq.~(\ref{eq:general solution outside the star}) at the stellar surface continuously.
 In the interior, $a_1$ is determined by solving Eq.~(\ref{eq:solve b-field}) numerically.